 Psychology Schools in New Mexico

-- There are 14 colleges and universities with psychology degree programs in New Mexico.
+- There are 14 not-for-profit colleges and universities with psychology degree programs in New Mexico.1

-- 5 schools provide a master’s or advanced degree in psychology.1
+- 6 schools offer a master’s or advanced degree in psychology.1

-- Highest graduation rate: New Mexico Institute of Mining and Technology and New Mexico State University, Main Campus 46%1
+- New Mexico Institute of Mining and Technology (#21)

 Continue reading to learn more about the popular undergraduate and graduate psychology programs offered at several of New Mexico’s leading universities.

 Traditional Undergraduate Programs

 Eastern New Mexico University allows students to pursue either a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 The undergraduate programs are designed to prepare graduates to continue on to graduate school.
 Both programs require students to choose a minor field of study.
 Psychology majors must complete 28 credits of core requirements in topics including intro to psychology, social psychology, abnormal psychology, and experimental psychology.
 Psychology majors will also complete required courses in developmental psychology, theoretical foundations, and learning and cognitive psychology in addition to three elective courses to fulfill major requirements.